What is Black Hat SEO?

 3. Keyword cannibalization

-Not to be confused with keyword stuffing, keyword cannibalization is when you accidentally cannibalize your own keywords.
 This typically happens when you create multiple pages that rank for the same term.
-This can confuse Google, which will do its best to choose the single most relevant page.
-This means that instead of concentrating all of your views and clicks on a single, high-quality page, it’s spread all over the place, making it hard to track and analyze.
+Instead of concentrating all of your views and clicks on a single, high-quality page, it’s spread all over the place, making it hard to track and analyze.

 Plus, keyword cannibalization is often paired with keyword stuffing and doorway pages.